 11. KEEP A POST-IT NOTE WITH A MANTRA ON YOUR MIRROR

-It sounds silly, but it works!
+It sounds silly, but it works for me!
 Keep a post-it note on your mirror when you get ready in the mornings.
-Write a short mantra on it, so then every morning when you get ready you’ll see it!
+Write a short mantra on it, so then every morning when you get ready you’ll see it.
 You can write things like, “You are beautiful”, “Today will be a great day”, etc. Maybe change it to a different phrase once a week!

 Challenge yourself and try building a new morning routine!
-You should start to notice a change.
 Use this routine, or take some ideas from it and create your own!
 I’d love to hear any routine ideas from you.
-Please comment what works for you!